observablehq/framework/docs/reactivity.md

 const c = FileAttachment("c.csv").csv({typed: true});
 ```

-Implicit await causes the entire code block to wait, not just the expression that references the promise.
+Implicit await causes the entire code block to wait, not just expressions that reference promises.
+This distinction is usually invisible, but you might notice if you have a code block that references both “slow” and “fast” promises: the code block waits for all promises to resolve, and thus is gated by the slowest promise.
+Below, “fast” and “slow” are printed at the same time.

 ```js echo
 const fast = new Promise((resolve) => setTimeout(() => resolve("fast"), 500));